ninegua/ckicp/README.md

 ## ckICP -> ICP User Flow
 1. User has ckICP in an ETH wallet, and an ICP wallet (can be empty).
-2. Call `burn` or `burnToAccountId` of the ckICP ETH contract.
+2. Call `burn` or `burnToAccountId` of the ckICP ETH contract, and get the block hash.
+3. Call `process_block` of the ckICP minter canister with the block hash.
 3. Wait to get ICP in the ICP wallet.

 # Deployment
 ## Minter Canister
-After deployed, call `transfer_owner` to change ownership to the State Sync canister.

 # License
 MIT